 With the burning of the cabin, the KSC ‘social club’ era came to an end….and the “Alpine Junior Racing Club” era began (around 1965).
 During the years of 1968 – 1973, Doug Fraser, Jamie Brown and John Kane were instrumental in the development of the race club and were known as “THE 3 OFFICIALS” in the Okanagan area.
 Ski racing was governed by the CASA – Canadian Amateur Ski Association – later to be known as the CSA or Alpine Canada as we know it today.
 Some of the first club racers were: Georg Athans Jr., Ladd Snowsell, Bob Jones, Kathy Parton, Rick Coulthart, to name a few.

-During a race, the racer was started by waving a flag at the top of the course large enough for the one hand time at the bottom of the course to see.
+During a race, the racer was started by waving a flag at the top of the course large enough for the single hand timer at the bottom of the course to see.
 Results were produced using ‘daily tables’ received from the CASA.
-There were only 2 sets of the daily tables available in Western Canada so the ski race had to be booked well in advance.
+There were only two sets of the daily tables available in Western Canada, so the ski race had to be booked well in advance.
 The daily tables were the size of house construction plans.
-Results were done by hand and usually took at least a week to finish and send out.
+Results were recorded by hand and usually took at least a week to finish and send out.

-The mountain did not have groomers so the race run had to be boot-packed frequently during the season.
-Big White had a T-Bar lift and the races (only GS’s) took place on what is now known as Roller Coaster.
-On the right hand side of the T-Bar, the KSC had a developmental Downhill run as the only other Downhill.
-Downhill races in BC were at Rossland & Fernie and were very difficult, with many racers ending up getting hurt at their first downhill event.
+The mountain did not have groomers, so the race run had to be boot-packed frequently during the season.
+Big White had a T-Bar lift, and the races (only GS’s) took place on what is now known as Roller Coaster.
+On the right hand side of the T-Bar, the KSC had a developmental Downhill course.
+The only other Downhill races in BC were at Rossland & Fernie and were very difficult, with many first-time racers ending up getting hurt at these events.

-The club did not have any assets in the early ‘70’s so George Athans Jr. developed an idea to raise money to purchase gates for the races.
+The club did not have any assets in the early 70s, so George Athans Jr. developed an idea to raise money to purchase gates for the races.
 A SKIATHON – The Skiathon raised $400 to buy the gates which cost about $1 - $1.25 each.
-The gates were plastic like pipes that really hurt if you hit them and if knocked out of the snow the gates would slide forever, many never to be found, until the snow melted where many were often found at the very bottom of the valley.
-Eventually neoprene-like caps were purchased to stop the high loss of the disappearing gates.
+These gates were plastic like pipes that hurt if you hit them and if knocked out of the snow, would slide forever, many not to be found until the snow melted when they were eventually retrieved from the very bottom of the valley.
+Eventually, neoprene-like caps were purchased to stop the loss of the disappearing gates.

 The first remote communication was with a heavy portable radio donated to the club for the races.
 The first cable for communication was donated by BC Tel.
 The cable was unwound and rewound for each race.
 Everyone knew to stand clear at the end of a race as the wire was let go and it snaked down the mountain and was rewound on the huge coil.
 The cable was eventually laid on/under ‘Surprise’ where it possibly still remains?